SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh.md

 * I wanted to provide examples of different frameworks.
 So, this post is actually 4 posts.
 (TODO: Funny image of x % more posts!)
 This introductory post where we get things set up, and then a choose your own adventure where you can walk through the solution using NUnit, xUnit, or SpecFlow.
 * The code for all of these examples is stored in a repository (link).
 The different solutions will evolve in their separate branches, and are tagged (TODO: link to tags) at each step along the way.
+* **I'd love your feedback!** I haven't explored this kind of long-form tutorial in a blog format yet really and I'd love your feedback on changes I could make or different approaches that would make this post more effective for you.
+Consider this a living page; I plan to continue to improve it based on feedback.

 ## The Challenge